Akshita42/ML-group-8-Women-Safety-/README.md

 ML-group-8-Women-Safety
-Women Safety SOS Wake Word Detection
+Women Safety alert system

 📌 About the Project
-This project is an SOS Alert System that listens for a custom wake word ("Help Me") and sends an emergency SMS alert to a predefined contact using Twilio.
+This project is an SOS Alert System that listens for custom wake words ("Help Me" or "red red red") and sends an emergency SMS alert to a predefined contact using Twilio.

 It is built using: